Nathan-Dachille/CP3407-Group-Project/technical_information.md

 - Dependencies are installed from `requirements.txt` located in the `src` folder.
 - The tests are run using Django’s built-in test runner:
 - This checks the behaviour of the application, including the custom logic defined in our `test.py` files.
-- Tests related to user stories can be found on the user stories pages.
+- Tests related to user stories can be found on the user stories pages (for the user stories that were completed).
 - Most of the tests involve checking that the Django application is providing the correct content when a user accesses a page.
 - Developers can run the tests locally with `python manage.py test`.